-Natural gas is about one-third the cost of electricity and heating oil.
-Based on current gas rates, a single family home with average energy use can expect to save up to $485 per year in energy costs1 by choosing to cool the home with a natural gas furnace/air-conditioning combination, compared with a heat pump.
+Natural gas remains an affordable option when compared to other energy choices such as electricity.
+Based on current gas rates, a single family home with average energy use can expect to save up to $325 per year in energy costs1 by choosing to cool the home with a natural gas furnace/air-conditioning combination, compared with a heat pump.

 Need a new furnace?

 If your natural gas furnace is at least a decade old and you want to replace it with an eligible ENERGY STAR® model, you could qualify for a rebate of up to $1,000.

 Annual energy cost – space heating and cooling2